marhar/sqlminus/docs/mac-install-source.md

 --------

-It's nicest just to grab the entire sqlminus package from github, but you actually only need one file.
+It's nicest just to grab the entire sqlminus package from github, but you actually only need two files.

     https://github.com/marhar/sqlminus/tree/master/sqlminus
+    sqlminus.py
     sqlminus

 Prep for Build